kaiomagalhaes/blog/en/the-art-of-delivering-products.md

 Now the answers that he gave me:

-1. Yes, because the competitors have some refinated products and yes he is in the [red ocean](https://en.wikipedia.org/wiki/Blue_Ocean_Strategy)
+1. Yes, because the competitors have some refinated products and yes he is in the [red ocean](https://en.wikipedia.org/wiki/Blue_Ocean_Strategy).
-2. No but I can get some investiment
+2. No, but I can get people to invest.
-3. Not yet, but it is going to be worked as soon as we have the product to show to some potential clients
+3. Not yet, but it is going to be worked out as soon as we have the product to show to some potential clients

 So now let's see how we should approach a product in order to have it delivered